ozeechristine/Four-Card-Feature-Section-Solution/README.md

 ### Useful resources

-- [Free Code Camp CSS grid crash course](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Free Code Camp CSS grid crash course](https://www.example.com) - I used this to understand the fundamentals of CSS grid.

 ## Author